 Atkinson started his community involvement while studying mechanical engineering at UCSD.
 During his college career, he volunteered with the Vietnamese American Youth Association (VAYA).
 Life later brought Atkinson to Houston where he worked with the Hope Initiative, a charity that fundraised to help children in Vietnam.
 The Bay Area called him back home where he got involved with VAR, VietAYA/ MAYS, Tet, and Golden Hearts which are all organizations he still supports.
 As VAR President and Boardmember, his focus is growing a strong foundation for VAR’s future.
 Professionally, Atkinson is an Account Manager at NMB.

-Christina was raised by a single mother in east San Jose and this is where her passion for community advocacy developed.
-As a child of Vietnamese refugees, she saw first hand how inequities impacted families in her community including her own, this motivated her to dedicate her life to social services.
+Christina Johnson grew up in East San Jose and learned how to advocate at young age due to be a cultural and language translator for her single mother.
+She saw first hand how inequities impacted families in her community including her own, this motivated her to dedicate her life to social services.
 After graduating from UC Davis with a BA in Women & Gender Studies and Asian American Studies, Christina came back to San Jose to start her career in fundraising and development for various nonprofits in Silicon Valley.
-She currently works for Assemblymember Ash Kalra and lives in San Jose with her husband, son, mother and dog.
+In 2020 she decided to leave her job as a staffer for Assemblymember Ash Kalra to be a stay at home mom.

 Anthony Lê is a driven leadership consultant, coach, and trainer with over 15 years of transforming how people show up in their leadership during their pivotal moments.
 His mission is to guide others to become more effective strategically while championing diversity, inclusion, and equity building.
 He has managed, directed, facilitated multiple leadership programs over the years, and is currently leading an immersive leadership class for participants showing passion to transform their work ranging from private, public, nonprofit, higher education, and tech sectors.
 During his downtime, Anthony can be found creating and planning events for the Silicon Valley and SF Bay Areas or immersing in photography as part of his mindfulness practice.